nishantpainter/articles/programming-paradigms/structured-programming.md

 Structured programming divides a program into simple elements which in-turn can also contain other such elements.
 These are the building blocks of a structured program.

 ### Blocks

+It is a style of grouping multiple instructions that looks like a single instruction statement.
+Block also helps in defining the scope of variables to avoid conflicts with other similarly named variables in the instruction set.